 It comes with a 185-pound draw weight, which is perfect for beginners and intermediate archers alike.
 The quad limbs technology also provides additional power to the weapon so that you can hunt successfully no matter what type of game you are aiming at.

 The best part about this crossbow is that it doesn’t matter your stance or hand preference.
-With the adjustable stock and foregrip, this crossbow can be used by both left-handed hunters as well as right-handed hunters.
+With the adjustable stock, lightweight riser, and foregrip, this crossbow can be used by both left-handed hunters as well as right-handed hunters.

 It comes with three 20″ carbon arrows, which will give you an excellent range when out on the hunt.
-You’ll also receive a parallel quiver so that all your arrows stay organized and close at hand while riding on your back during an extended trek through deep woods.
+You’ll also receive a shoulder sling in addition to a parallel quiver so that all your arrows stay organized and close at hand while riding on your back during an extended trek through deep woods.

 The CenterPoint Sniper 370 is undoubtedly an impressive crossbow, but we were not impressed with the noise the adjustable stock makes.
 However, we don’t think this is a deal-breaker, as the crossbow does redeem itself in other areas.